Myorignl/Final_Project-/README.md

 [Results_initial_with_APOT](https://user-images.githubusercontent.com/106631875/198458856-32057196-dba0-4c56-a9f5-d336ece950a0.png)

 After running the models listed above, the Balanced Random Forest model seemed to provide the most accurate results.
-The model indicated that there is strong relationship between the Status (wait time) and the 5 top importances.
+The model indicated that there is strong relationship between the Status (wait time) and the 5 top feature importances.

 [Results_importances_initial](https://user-images.githubusercontent.com/106631875/198458636-c720af18-6a64-4216-85d5-93bd58d7e2b8.png)